-- Read this article making a counterclaim: that John Chapman was an astute businessman who got rich from the liquor trade, and was only turned into an American icon by the apple industry in the early 20th century.
+- Read this article making a counterclaim: that John Chapman was an astute businessman and an early social entrepreneur.
 Comparing the two tales could make an excellent activity for research skills.

 - The Botany of Desire: A Plant’s-Eye View of the World, Michael Pollan’s fascinating meld of history, economics, and science, has an interesting discussion of Johnny Appleseed.
-Check out the PBS website and see the PBS The Botany of Desire DVD (if you buy the DVD from Amazon, you can watch the film instantly online as well.
-The section on apples, and Johnny Appleseed, is suitable for classroom viewing).
-There are lesson plans and a teacher’s guide at the PBS site.
+The PBS The Botany of Desire DVD has a section on apples, and Johnny Appleseed, which is suitable for classroom viewing.

 - A recent poll found that Americans in general no longer think of self-sacrifice as a virtue.
 Johnny Appleseed’s life showed a definite tendency toward self-sacrifice: he gathered used clothing and gave away the best he found, wearing the worst himself.
 He gave away most of his earnings, and never settled down to have a home and family and enjoy the fruits of his labors.
 Was this a good choice on his part?
 Hold a class debate.